8. Capacitor Discharge Bonder (2026)

 I brainstormed with DeepSeek AI, similar to Iron Man and JARVIS [G28] but minus the fancy virtual 3D.

-I did manage to teach it how to draw an NMOSFET using text alone (it took 15 iterations!), but then it made a pig's ear of the rest of the trivial circuit and I abandoned this route.
+I did manage to teach it how to draw an NMOSFET using text alone (it took 15 iterations!), but then it made a pig's ear of the rest of the initially trivial circuit and I abandoned this route.

 In addition, each session is allocated 128k resource units and the closer you are to using them up the more it overwrites what you told it to begin with, resulting in incorrect answers.
 A simple rule of thumb is if the vertical window scroll bar is about as high as this symbol '|' you need to start a new session because once the 128k is used up, you are no longer allowed to ask it questions.
 Fortunately DeepSeek will provide you with a summary that you can enter to continue where you left off.
 Not unlike the disposable clone Mickey 17 [G29], this design got through 7 Deepseek sessions: the answers you see presented are often the conclusion of multiple iterations correcting errors that ate up the resource.

 DeepSeek is very capable but a novice would find it very hard to design circuitry.
 As an engineer, hopefully I've spotted the pitfalls.
 I've both learned from it as well as enjoyed the interaction.
-The only downside is after I end this session, it will remember nothing it has learned if I start a new one.
+The only downside is after I end each session, it will remember nothing it has learned if I start a new one.
 Thankfully sessions can be saved because having never owned an electric welder, I could not guess the physical and electrical parameters and had to start from scratch, and from first principles.

 Initial assessment